Priest Lauderdale: Professional career

-After college, Lauderdale, a 7'4" (2.24 m) tall, 330 lbs.
-(150 kg), center, played professionally in the Greek Basket League.
-He played with Peristeri Athens, during the 1995–96 season.
+After college, Lauderdale, a 7 ft 4 in, 330 lb center, played professionally in the Greek Basket League.
+He played with Peristeri Athens during the 1995–96 season.
 He also played in the Greek League All-Star Game that season.

 Lauderdale was selected in the first round, with the 28th overall pick of the 1996 NBA draft, by the Atlanta Hawks.
-Lauderdale saw action in 35 NBA regular season games played with the Atlanta Hawks, in the 1996–97 season.
+Lauderdale saw action in 35 NBA regular-season games played with the Hawks in the 1996–97 season.
 He averaged 3.2 points, as well as 1.2 rebounds per contest, and he also played in three playoff games for Atlanta that season.
-He concluded his brief NBA career with the Denver Nuggets, in the 1997–98 season, in which he averaged 3.7 points and 2.6 rebounds per game, in 39 games played for the team.
+He concluded his brief NBA career with the Denver Nuggets, in the 1997–98 season, for whom he averaged 3.7 points and 2.6 rebounds per game, in 39 games played for the team.
 Lauderdale also played with the Fort Wayne Fury, in the Continental Basketball Association, and with the Connecticut Pride, in the International Basketball League, during the 2000–01 season.

 Lauderdale played professionally with the Bulgarian Basketball League club Lukoil Academic, from 2002 to 2005.
 While he was a member of the club, he received Bulgarian citizenship.

-During his pro club career, Lauderdale also played in numerous other countries besides Greece and Bulgaria, including Venezuela, Cyprus, Saudi Arabia, Iran, the United Arab Emirates, China, Iraq, Lebanon, and the United Kingdom.
+During his pro club career, Lauderdale also played in numerous other countries besides Greece and Bulgaria, including Venezuela, Cyprus, Saudi Arabia, Iran, the United Arab Emirates, China, Iraq, Lebanon and the United Kingdom.